 What I learned

-Being in a remote area with limited medical access gave me great insight.
-I started to question whether what we are doing have an impact.
-HHE is taking action to being more sustainable and I like how the organizer attends these trips yearly with the medical team.
-He also organizes clinic in the closest cities so that if any patient needs surgical intervention or imaging, we can direct them there.
+Being in a remote area with limited health care access gave me great insight.
+I started to question whether what we are doing for the villagers had an impact.
+HHE is taking action to being more sustainable and I like how the organizer attended these trips yearly with the medical team.
+He also arranged clinics in the closest cities so if any patient needs surgical intervention or imaging, we can direct them there.

-I learned big life lessons on this trip.
-The first one being to keep an open mind.
-What allowed me go through those 4 weeks was partly because I kept an open mind.
-I got to know my classmate, whom I shared a tent with for the entire trip, very well.
+I had (a lot) of time to reflect on myself during this trip.
+One thing I learned is to be to keep an open mind.
+What allowed me get through those 4 weeks was because I was open to the new experiences.
+I got to know one of my classmate very well after sharing a tent with her for the entire trip.
 We grew to be very close and comfortable with each other…literally haha.
 She also kept an open mind on this trip.
 I am actually so proud of her because she is a very clean person and had never camped before so we were a bit worried.
 However, she proved us all wrong!
 She had the most positive attitude and made the best out of every situation.

 I was not the best/fastest hiker.
-In fact, I was always with a few others who are trailing behind.
-However, comparing myself to others was the last thing on my mind.
+In fact, I was always with a few others who were trailing behind.
+However, as I climbed up those steep inclines, comparing myself to others was the last thing on my mind.
 If I needed to take breaks, I took them.
 I learned to take things one step at a time…literally.
 There were some steep inclines and long tumbles if we made the wrong step.
 It was difficult to breath as well.
-All I remember was telling myself, “One step at a time” and pushing through the lactic acid building up in my legs.
-I know that I would eventually get to my destination but at that moment I really needed to focus on getting there, taking deep steady breaths, putting one foot infront of the other.
+All I remembered was telling myself, “One step at a time” and pushing through the lactic acid building up in my legs.
+I knew that I would eventually get to my destination but at that moment I really needed to focus on getting there, taking deep steady breaths, putting one foot infront of the other.
 Along the way, I also learned to stop and take a look at what was around me.
 The views were breath taking and I am still very proud of myself for getting to the top on my own two feet!

 1 month, 100+ miles of hiking